 2 minute read

 We still anticipate a relatively open trading relationship between the UK and the EU over the medium term, but in the meantime investors in UK commercial real estate face challenges.
-A further slowdown in rental growth is to be expected, as the lack of clarity over the outcome of the ‘Brexit’ talks is likely to prove a drag on the economy and lead occupiers to delay decision-making.
+A further slowdown in rental growth is to be expected, as the lack of clarity over the outcome of the Brexit talks is likely to prove a drag on the economy and lead occupiers to delay decision-making.

 It is possible the liquid markets are understating the importance of real estate’s relative pricing; property still offers attractive risk-adjusted returns compared with other asset classes.
 The real estate yield spread over bonds remains particularly healthy and investor demand is robust.
-We continue to find pockets of opportunity, and expert investors are well placed to add value through actively managing their portfolios and careful asset selection.
+We continue to find pockets of opportunity, and expert investors should be well placed to add value through actively managing their portfolios and careful asset selection.

 Offices: regional assets to outperform